christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - Monitoring

 // Summary of Hidden Technical Debt of Machine Learning
-- The hidden technical debt in ML refers to the Unforeseen and often Overlooked challenges and Complexities that arise as ML models are deployed and maintained in real-world applications.
+- The hidden technical debt in ML refers to the Unforeseen and often Overlooked challenges and Complexities that arise as ML models are deployed and maintained in Real-world applications.

 - This debt can accumulate due to various factors, such as Data Quality issues, Model Performance degradation, Changing environments, and Evolving business requirements.

 - It highlights the need for ongoing monitoring, maintenance, and adaptation of ML systems to ensure they Continue to perform effectively and meet their intended objectives.

-- Addressing this hidden technical debt is crucial to avoid Unexpected issues and maintain the reliability of ML solutions over time.
+- Addressing this hidden technical debt is crucial to avoid Unexpected issues and maintain the reliability of ML solutions Over time.

 // Machine Learning System Behavior